Wisdom Teeth Removal in Eau Claire, WI

 Though having wisdom teeth sounds cool, it can have a big impact on the alignment and health of your teeth.
-Regis Court Dental Associates can help patients in Eau Claire by removing their wisdom teeth!
+Regis Court Dental Associates can help patients in Eau Claire by extracting their wisdom teeth!

 When a tooth is impacted, it may need to be removed.
-If it is not removed, you may develop gum tenderness, swelling, or even severe pain.
+If it is not extracted, you may develop gum tenderness, swelling, or even severe pain.
 Impacted wisdom teeth that are partially or fully erupted tend to be quite difficult to clean and are susceptible to tooth decay, recurring infections, and even gum disease.

 Each patient's situation is unique, and your dentist will take x-rays and discuss your particular needs with you.
 If your dentist recommends removal of your wisdom teeth, it is best to have them removed sooner than later.
-As a general rule, wisdom teeth are removed in the late teens or early twenties because there is a greater chance that the teeth's roots have not fully formed and the bone surrounding the teeth is less dense.
+As a general rule, wisdom teeth are extracted in the late teens or early twenties because there is a greater chance that the teeth's roots have not fully formed and the bone surrounding the teeth is less dense.
 These two factors can make extraction easier.

 In order to remove a wisdom tooth, your dentist first needs access to it.
 To make this process most comfortable, your dentist will numb the area with a local anesthetic.
 Your dentist can even use additional medication to safely sedate you during the extraction if you are feeling nervous about the procedure.
 Because the impacted tooth is frequently under the gums and still encased in your jaw bone, your dentist will need to remove a portion of the covering bone to extract the tooth.
 To minimize the amount of bone that must be removed, your dentist will often "section" your wisdom tooth so that each section can be removed through a small opening in the bone.